TomChen1435/idm221-tc3363/project_content.md

 In conclusion, I greatly enjoyed this book and believe it is well-written.
 Krug’s writing style is easy to comprehend, just like the principle of conciseness he mentioned in Chapter 5\.
 It never felt to me that I was reading sophisticated professional instructions or being struck with obscure terms.
 Instead, it felt like I was talking with the author without the awkwardness of stuttering.
 The frequent use of images also improved my reading experience to some extent.
 They provided buffer zones so that I was never overwhelmed with overloaded textual content.
 Briefly said, this was one of my best reading experiences recently.

 ### Film Analysis

+#### 2001: A Space Odyssey

+I saw the movie “2001: A Space Odyssey” online on the television at my aunt’s house.
+It was free to watch on a streaming service called “Tubi TV.”
+I watched the montage on Blackboard before watching the film.
+Along with the title, my first impression of the movie was that it was science-fiction and would involve a lot of strong contrasts between pure black and multiple high-key values, as most of the scenes would correlate to the idea of space traveling.

+The story of “2001: A Space Odyssey” begins with the orangutans living on ancient Earth.
+They obtained a higher level of wisdom from an alien.
+A long time passed before the moon landing project discovered a similar monolith that emitted a signal to Jupiter.
+To find the signal’s destination, a spaceship was sent to Jupiter, equipped with “HAL 9000,” an advanced computer similar to today’s artificial intelligence.
+The machine caused an incident and killed all astronauts except Dave.
+He then entered an unknown space and witnessed his entire life.
+To me, the best and worst parts are the ending of the film.
+It is an open ending, leaving plenty of imagination for the viewers but also making people confused.

+In this essay, I will be focusing on a scene after Dave enters “Jupiter and Beyond the Infinite” at 2:02:10 of the film.
+The scene is composed of a great number of high-key radial thin lines originating from the center of the low-key background.
+There are also multiple ellipse-like curves circling the center where the lines intersect with one another.

+Actual lines are clearly the emphasis of this scene.
+Both rectilinear and curvilinear lines are well-represented in this scene.
+Although none of them are artificially generated, they look more geometric instead of organic.
+They are composed dynamically as most straight lines are slanted, which makes sense as this scene is made to demonstrate Dave passing through a long distance at a massive speed.
+Meanwhile, there are a great many shapes enclosed by the intersecting lines.
+However, even though most of the shapes are triangles and trapezoids, there is no visible motif or pattern in the image.

+It is a partially one-point perspective image, and all of the rectilinear lines converge to the focal point at the center.
+Therefore, the image is also highly radial symmetrical with a great sense of balance, as the lines are fairly evenly distributed across the image.
+As mentioned earlier, this scene includes a strong contrast between the high-key rays and the pitch-black background.
+As a result, it would provide the viewers with a feeling of traveling into the unknown and let them resonate with the character.

+I repeatedly saw the visual concepts of contrast, symmetry, and space.
+The movie creates its space-traveling visual style by implementing strong contrasts between the high-key objects in the foreground and the blackness in the background.
+One overall effect is that the audience can easily emerge with an excitement of discovery.
+Personally, I am inspired by this visual style: I always feared that the high contrast would disturb the balance within the image, but “2001: A Space Odyssey” proved that my worries were unnecessary.
+I may try to include it in some of my future works.

+Analyzing a film is different from critiquing a two-dimensional work of art, primarily because there are too many scenes to choose from.
+That is, the process of analyzing a film is equivalent to that of comprehending a series of 2D works that build upon each other.
+It is not easy because each frame has its own function in telling the story – I must not analyze the scenes without the context of the film’s plot.
+The biggest surprise I had after watching the entire film was that I finally understood the definition of “timelessness.”
+2001: A Space Odyssey was launched in 1968, but the visual effects and implied inspirations feel much more modern.
+It is truly a classic that deserves more praise and recommendations.

 #### Under the Sun